FedV: Privacy-Preserving Federated Learning over Vertically Partitioned Data: Evaluation

 \textit{\textbf{Implementation}}.
 We implemented \textit{Hardy}, our proposed \textit{FedV} and several centralized baseline ML models in Python.
-To achieve the integer group computation that is required by both the additive homomorphic encryption and the functional encryption, we employ the \textit{gmpy2} library that is a C-coded Python extension module that supports multiple-precision arithmetic, where the underlying performance-intensive arithmetic operations are implemented using native C modules such as the GMP library.
+To achieve the integer group computation that is required by both the additive homomorphic encryption and the functional encryption, we employ the \textit{gmpy2} library \footnote{https://pypi.org/project/gmpy2/}.
 We implement the Paillier cryptosystem for the construction of an additive HE scheme; this is the same as the one used in \cite{hardy2017private}.
 The constructions of MIFE and SIFE are from \cite{abdalla2015simple} and \cite{abdalla2018multi}, respectively.
 As these constructions do not provide the solution to address the discrete logarithm problem in the decryption phases, which is a performance intensive computation, we use the same hybrid approach that was used in \cite{xu2019hybridalpha}.
 Specifically, to compute $f$ in $h=g^f$, we setup a hash table $T_{h,g,b}$ to store $(h, f)$ with a specified $g$ and a bound $b$, where $ -b \le f \le b$, when the system initializes.
 When computing discrete logarithms, the algorithm first looks up $T_{h,g,b}$ to find $f$, the complexity for which is $\mathcal{O}(1)$.
 If there is no result in $T_{h,g,b}$, the algorithm employs the traditional \textit{baby-step giant-step} algorithm \cite{shanks1971class} to compute $f$, the complexity for which is $\mathcal{O}(n^{\frac{1}{2}})$.

 \textit{\textbf{Experimental Environment}}.
 All the experiments are performed on a 2.3 GHz 8-Core Intel Core i9 platform with 32 GB of RAM.
 Both \textit{Hardy} and our \textit{FedV} frameworks are distributed among multiple processes, where each process represents a party.
 The parties and the aggregator communicate using local sockets; hence the network latency is not measured in our experiment.